-What are colored pencils?
 Colored pencils consist of a wooden shaft that is filled with colored pigment.
-This pigment is held together by a waxy binder, that when spread over a surface transfers color.
-(For Colored Pencil Tips scroll down)
+This pigment is held together by a binder, that when spread over a surface, transfers color.

 Colored Pencil Demo #1 "Apple"-Part 1

 Oops this video has moved to Colored Pencil Drawing of an Apple

 Colored Pencil Demo #2- "Eye" Part 1

 Oops this video has moved to How to Use Colored Pencils Eye Demonstration

 There are several ways colored pencils can be used correctly.
 I most commonly see students use them incorrectly.
 When used correctly, colored pencils can give the effect of a fully colored painting. (.)
 The following guide will help you use colored pencils in a way that is most successful.

 TIP #1-" Color Heavy"- or at least build up your color gradually so that the colors are intense and complex.
 Don't rely on the value of your paper to make your tints and shades.